 - 8. For GSKit, you can click Advanced to control key ring access password options and Smart Card setup. - In the Key Ring Access group box, you can choose whether or not to use the key database password stash file.
 Select Use Password Stash (STH) File to use key database stash file and not be prompted for the key database file password.
 You can use this option with or without the Client Authentication function. - Select Cryptographic Support to enable Smart Card use.
 Click Setup to enter module and token information.
-See "Smart Card Support in GSKit" on page 56 for more information. - 9.
-Use the Security Protocol drop-down list to choose TLS or SSL protocol for negotiation of the secure session. - If you select TLS, Personal Communications attempts to negotiate the secure session using the TLS protocol.
-If the server does not support TLS, Personal Communications steps down to the SSLv3 protocol. - If you select SSL only, Personal Communications attempts to negotiate the secure session utilizing the SSLv3 protocol.
-If the server side does not support SSLv3, Personal Communications steps down to the SSLv2 protocol. - 10.
-For TLS security, you can select FIPS (Federal Information Processing Standard) mode.
-When this option is enabled, only FIPS-approved ciphers are used.
+See "Smart Card Support in GSKit" on page 57 for more information. - 9.
+Use the Security Protocol drop-down list to choose TLS protocol for negotiation of the secure session.
+The supported TLS protocols are TLS 1.2, TLS 1.1, and TLS 1.0. - If the host does not support the selected TLS security protocol, Personal Communications will drop down to the next lower level of security protocol, and continue negotiations to establish a secure session.
+For example, if TLS1.2 is chosen from the Security Protocol drop-down box, and the host supports only up to TLS1.0, then the negotiation is carried out at TLS1.0.